Sibusiso94/first_week/activities.md

 **Wednesday**:
 I prepared for Fridays presentation for Glucode.
 We also did a practice run for the IACD presentation the next day.

+**Thursday**:
+I presented the app for IACD and started preparing for Glucodes presentation.